Some Important Things To Consider Prior To The Use Of Spray Foam Insulation

 Asphalt concrete shingles need airflow underneath them,” Froese said.
 “When you don’t have airflow, you turn the deck of your roof into a skillet.
 It absorbs all the sun’s heat in the summer.

 “These asphalt shingles start stripping off the roof, and you get the expansion.
-The expansion and contraction stretch the shingles, and that’s what causes the nail heads to come up.”
+The expansion and contraction stretch the shingles, which causes the nail heads to come up.”

 Froese said homeowners should check their roof’s warranty when retrofitting more traditional homes with foam because spray foam can void it.
 It’s also a good idea to speak to pest control companies, plumbers and electricians prior to installation.